 The downside lies in the windage and elevation turrets.
 These are functional, but far from impressive.
 I noticed that they didn’t have any markings, so you’ll need to keep track of what you set these values to, should you use this rifle in the field.

 Furthermore, the windage and elevation turrets are finger adjustable, but can’t be locked or zero reset.
 Again, this somewhat minimizes the scope’s value overall, though it’s not necessarily a dealbreaker.
+When dialing in my scope, I found it challenging to return to my original zero between uses without marking down the turret locations.
+I would recommend adding witness marks or an adjustable zero stop to improve this scope.

 Key Features